-Under the authority of the MCA, the commission can develop administrative rules (ARM) governing wolf management (ARM).
-Currently, wWolves are classified as a species in need of management in Montana statute (§ 87-5-131, MCA).
-FWP also has a statutory requirement to manage species to prevent the need for federal listing (§ 87-5-1071-201, MCA).
+Under the authority of the MCA, the commission can develop administrative rules governing wolf management (ARM).
+Wolves are classified as a species in need of management in Montana statute (§ 87-5-131, MCA).
+FWP also has a statutory requirement to manage species to prevent the need for federal listing (§ 87-5-107, MCA).
 Species or subspecies of wildlife indigenous to this state that may be found to be endangered within the state should be protected in order to maintain and, to the extent possible, enhance their numbers (§ 87-5-103, MCA).
-Wolf The statute concerning wolf management can be found in Montana statute can be found at (§ 87-1-901, MCA).
+Wolf management can be found in Montana statute (§ 87-1-901, MCA).
 All other statutes and administrative rules regarding wolves can be found in Chapter 1.4.1.
 There are no other applicable state requirements associated with any of the analyzed resources related to adoption and implementation of either alternative.